Login using SSO - Knowledge base portal

 Prev Next

-Single Sign-On (SSO) allows you to access Document360's Knowledge base portal using your existing credentials from another identity provider (IdP).
+Single Sign-On (SSO) allows you to access Document360's Knowledge base portal using your existing credentials from another Identity Provider (IdP).
 This eliminates the need to remember multiple passwords.

 Logging in using SSO